Honeylocust Plant Bugs Identification Guide

 +

-Honeylocust plant bugs are small, about 3 to 5 millimeters long, and pale to light green.
-Their color closely matches the new growth of honeylocust trees, making them hard to spot.
-Nymphs look similar to adults but are smaller and have short wing buds instead of full wings.
+They are small, about 3 to 5 mm long, and pale to light green.
+Their color matches the new growth on honeylocust trees, so they are hard to spot.
+Young bugs, called nymphs, look like smaller adults with short wing buds.

 What kind of damage do honeylocust plant bugs cause?